carlose2108/cicd-demo/README.md

 # cicd-demo
-This is a repository for CI/CD demo
+This is a CI/CD repository for tsting purpose.